Jennifer Lopez Shares Sexy Instagram Pic As Rihanna Reportedly Gets ‘Furious’ Over Drake Romance

 “That was the vibe for 2016,” declared the rapper.

 As for the vibe for 2017, it apparently is all about Jennifer.
-Lopez has been “having fun” in her new romance with Drake, reported E News, citing a source who revealed that he is “completely falling for J.Lo.”
+Lopez has been “having fun” in her new romance with Drake, reported E!
+News, citing a source who revealed that he is “completely falling for J.Lo.”

 Although the lovebirds are “taking things as slow as they could,” the insider also shared that Jennifer “is the first girl besides Rihanna in a while that he is really into.”
 Moreover, Drake had a crush on Jennifer when he was growing up, according to the source, who revealed that the age difference isn’t a problem.